arbor-sim/arbor/doc/concepts/decor.rst

 Placed dynamics are discrete countable items that affect or record the dynamics of a cell, and are assigned to :term:`locsets <locset>`.
-Because locsets can contain multiple locations on the cell, and the exact number of these locations can not be known until the model is build, each placed dynamic is given a string label, used to refer to the group of items on the underlying locset.
+Because locsets can contain multiple locations on the cell, and the exact number of these locations can not be known until the model is built, each placed dynamic is given a string label, used to refer to the group of items on the underlying locset.